 If you have the wrong flange size, the suction might not be strong enough to be effective.
 It’s important that your flanges not be too big OR too small.

 If you’re having any pain or discomfort with pumping and it takes you a long time to pump, it might be a good idea to try out some other sizes and see if that helps.
-This diagram helps explain how breast shields should fit.
-(Pumpin Pals are another good option; they send you three sizes at once.)
+More on getting the correct flange size here.

 11. Try Taking Lecithin.

-Anecdotally, some women who struggled with the length of time they needed to pump found that lecithin also helped decrease pump time.
+Anecdotally, some people who struggled with the length of time they needed to pump found that lecithin also helped decrease pump time.
 The suggested dose is one 1200mg capsule 3-4 times per day; either soy or sunflower lecithin is fine.

 References- Bonyata, Kelly, IBCLC.
 “Lecithin treatment for recurrent plugged ducts.” https://kellymom.com/nutrition/vitamins/lecithin/